Primordial non-Gaussianity from the Effects of the Standard Model Higgs during Reheating after Inflation: Constraints on Temperature Anisotropies

 The region where $\mathcal{T}_{\rm H} \lesssim \mathcal{T}_{\rm CMB}$ can nonetheless lead to a large NG signal.
-The black lines in Fig.~\ref{fig2} show the parameter choices corresponding to $\left | {f}_{\rm NL}\right | = 1$ and $\left | {f}_{\rm NL}\right | = 70$, calculated using Eq.~\eqref{eq:fnl}.
-The current limit on local-type NG from the \textit{Planck} analysis reads $\left| f_{\rm NL} \right| \lesssim 5$, which is based on information from all relevant CMB scales.
-Since we are computing $f_{\rm NL}$ by only using the skewness of the one-point PDF of temperature fluctuations at the largest observable scales in the CMB, the applicable limit on NG relaxes to $\left| f_{\rm NL} \right| \lesssim 70$~\cite{Komatsu:2002db}.
-Thus, the region to the right of the line labeled ``$\left| f_{\rm NL} \right| = 70$'' is excluded.
+The black line in Fig.~\ref{fig2} shows the parameter choices corresponding to $\left | {f}_{\rm NL}\right | = 5$, calculated using Eq.~\eqref{eq:fnl}.
+The current limit on local-type NG from the \textit{Planck} analysis reads $\left| f_{\rm NL} \right| \lesssim 5$ and, thus, the region to the right of the line labeled ``$\left| f_{\rm NL} \right| = 5$'' is excluded.
 These results improve over the bounds we obtained in Ref.~\cite{Litsa:2020rsm} from solely using the amplitude of temperature fluctuations.
-For a given value of $y$, the bounds on $\Gamma_0$ from NG are about one order of magnitude stronger than what is obtained from demanding $\mathcal{T}_{\rm H} \lesssim \mathcal{T}_{\rm CMB}$.
+For a given value of $y$, the bounds on $\Gamma_0$ from NG are nearly two orders of magnitude stronger than what is obtained from demanding $\mathcal{T}_{\rm H} \lesssim \mathcal{T}_{\rm CMB}$.
 Furthermore, the constraints from the NG signal imply that the dominant contribution to the observed power spectrum of temperature anisotropies cannot arise from Higgs-modulated reheating.

-The line in Fig.~\ref{fig2} labeled ``$\left | {f}_{\rm NL}\right | = 1$'' marks the limit below which Higgs effects on NG cannot be observed.
+Here, we should note that our bound in Fig.~\ref{fig2} labeled ``$\left | {f}_{\rm NL}\right | = 5$'' is very close to the limit below which Higgs effects on NG cannot be observed.
 In fact, regardless of its primordial value, small NG of $\left| f_{\rm NL} \right| \lesssim \mathcal{O}(1)$ will always be amplified to $\mathcal{O}(1)$ by secondary non-linear effects occurring before CMB decoupling~\cite{Bartolo:2004if}.
 The same effects make the primordial NG produced by quantum fluctuations of the inflaton in the standard slow-roll paradigm undetectable.
 As a result, a future detection of $\left| f_{\rm NL} \right| \sim \mathcal{O}(1)$ alone cannot confirm whether a NG signal has originated from inflation or reheating.
-The main region of interest for further NG calculations and future observations lies between the two solid black lines of Fig.~\ref{fig2}.
+At least for the scale invariant spectrum of density perturbations considered in this work, the parameter space of interest for further NG calculations and potential future observations of Higgs effects on NG is therefore limited.

 Bounds on the combination of $\Gamma_0$ and $y$ from the NG of the temperature fluctuations produced by Higgs-modulated reheating can be used to constrain the reheat temperature for various SM decay channels of the inflaton.
 In general, lowering $\Gamma_0$ for a given choice of $y$ suppresses the amount of NG, as shown in Fig.~\ref{fig2}.
 However, $\Gamma_0$ depends on the reheat temperature as $T_{\rm reh} \propto \sqrt{\Gamma_0}$ and cannot be arbitrarily lowered without clashing with other early universe processes.